-The primary point of space colonization is to provide living area for human beings, preferably very high quality living area.
-An unprotected human in high orbit (above the Van Allen Belts) cannot survive naturally occurring radiation for long periods of time.
+The primary point of space settlement is to provide living area for human beings, preferably very high quality living area.
+An unprotected human in high orbit (above the van Allen Belts) cannot survive naturally occurring radiation for long periods of time.
 Not only will periodic solar events generate sufficient radiation to kill in a few hours, ubiquitous radiation of cosmic origin degrades biological tissue continuously.
-Adequate radiation protection, outside of solar flare events, can be provided by approximately ten tons of material per square meter of hull surface.
-Radiation shielding thus dominates the material requirements of the system.
+Adequate radiation protection, outside of solar flare events, may be provided by approximately 4.5 tons of material per square meter of hull surface.3 However, Johnson based this figure on an 0.5 rad does per year which is appropriate for the general population.
+As children will be born and raised in Kalpana One, and the fetus and infants are particularly vulnerable to radiation, more shielding will likely be required.